lukewalshct/data-structures/Huffman Encoder/README.txt

 only one node left in the list with all the characters as leaf nodes in its subtrees.

-The overall time efficiency of this step is O(n), since the time to combine the first two nodes is negligible but it the new parent node needs to be inserted into the linked list which is O(n) as mentioned above.
+The overall time efficiency of this step is O(n), since the time to combine the first two nodes is negligible but the new parent node needs to be inserted into the linked list which is O(n) as mentioned above.

 STEP 4: Encode each character and store it in a "lookup table" (array).

-The time efficiency for this entire step is O(nlogn) in the average case, where n is the number of characters that have at least one occurrence (freq > 0) in the input file.
-This is because when a character is encoded the Huffman tree is traversed which itself is O(logn) efficient in the average case, and this traversal needs to happen n times (one for each character).
+The time efficiency for this entire step is O(c*h) in the average case, where c is the number of characters that have at least one occurrence (freq > 0) in the input file and h is the height of the Huffman tree.
+This is because when a character is encoded the Huffman tree is traversed which itself is O(h) efficient in the average case, and this traversal needs to happen c times (one for each character).

 STEP 5: Write a header to the output file.